Gaganvirdi18/Chess-Project-in-C-/README.md

 **•	Piece Class:**

 Piece class represents a position on a chessboard.
-It encapsulates a row and a column determining square colors, equality comparisons, and moving positions in different directions, which are the coordinates of the position, with properties of Row and Column.
-It initializes with the new instance of position class.
+It encapsulates a row and a column, determining square colours, equality comparisons, and moving positions in different directions, which are the coordinates of the position, with Row and Column properties.
+It initializes with the new instance of the position class.

 **1. Bishop Class:**